HT Components T2 Review

 Ease of Entry

 Getting into your pedals should be quick and easy, allowing you to put the power down immediately.
-The machined aluminum pedal body of the HT T-2 features 4 grub pins on each side so you'll be hard presses to slip off and not engage.
+The machined aluminum pedal body of the HT T-2 features four grub pins on each side, so you'll be hard-pressed to slip off and not engage.
 The engagement mechanism is simple, and the pedal is thin and wide, giving the rider a large target without much bulk to hang up on trailside obstacles.

 As with the Look X-Track En-rage Plus, the traction (or grub) pins can help orient the pedal for quick entry.
-The traction pins are adjustable allowing the rider to fine-tune the amount of grab they get from the surface of the pedal.
+The traction pins are adjustable, allowing the rider to fine-tune the amount of grab they get from the surface of the pedal.
 Throughout testing, we found the T-2 very easy to engage; it felt wide, easy to orient, and didn't require a second thought.
 Even when wet or muddy, the engagement remained smooth but never felt overly slippery.
-One notable difference between the HT mechanism was that increasing the release tension causes an increase in the pressure needed to engage, that's not the case with the SPD design.
+One notable difference between the HT mechanism and the SPD design is that increasing the release tension causes an increase in the pressure needed to engage.

 Ease of Exit